Sreehari231/amfoss-tasks/Task-01/README.md

 in section C,devil_fruit_6.

 # Level 2
-I first was looking at the canonical branch for the file which had the vault.Finally,I opened the whiskey peak investigation branch to acccess the file and I downloaded it and ran it using the same commands as the previous one.Then,I exported the variable(Found out the syntax from google) using the Terminal from where i saved the file.
+I first was looking at the canonical branch for the file which had the vault.Finally,I opened the whiskey peak investigation branch to access the file and I downloaded it and ran it using the same commands as the previous one.Then,I exported the variable(Found out the syntax from google) using the Terminal from where i saved the file.
-I then,exported the fruit with export AWAKENING_SIGNATURE="ONE PEICE{GITO_GITO_NO_AWAKENING) and got the two files marine_intercept.log and bounty_hunter_feed.log.I also used diff marine_intercept.log bounty_hunter_feed.log.
+I then,exported the fruit with export AWAKENING_SIGNATURE="ONE PEICE{GITO_GITO_NO_AWAKENING) and got the two files marine_intercept.log and bounty_hunter_feed.log.I also used diff marine_intercept.log bounty_hunter_feed.log and found out the transmission code.

 # Level 3
 I got the correct folder from the little_garden branch.